onlyquake/xonotic-wiki/Recording/Demo_Camera.markdown

 ### Camera angles

 Like I said before you can control vertical and horizontal angles using the mouse.
-To rotate the view you need to use the commands `+roll_right` and `+roll_left`.
+To rotate the view you need to use the commands `+right` and `+left`.
+To move up and down, you can use `+moveup` and `+movedown`.
 Probably you will want to bind them to keyboard keys with something like:

+    bind UPARROW "+moveup"
+    bind DOWNARROW "+moveDOWN"
-    bind e +roll_right
+    bind LEFTARROW "+left"
-    bind q +roll_left
+    bind RIGHTARROW "+right"

 ### Camera position